Ircama/hostp2pd/README.md

 This is the default option and uses the MAC address set by the device driver.
 If the default is a static MAC address, this address is kept unaltered.
-If the device driver is configured by default to always use random MAC adresses, this flag breaks reinvoking a persistent group (which needs reusing the same MAC address used during the group creation phase), so flags 1 or 2 should be used instead.
+If the device driver is configured by default to always use random MAC addresses, this flag breaks reinvoking a persistent group (which needs reusing the same MAC address used during the group creation phase), so flags 1 or 2 should be used instead.